-The Animal Kingdom – you are not invited
+The Animal Empire – you are not invited

-Linh Le and I are developing methods inspired by animals to discover and express paradoxes that lie in the repression of minorities.
-One paradox is the relation between repression and freedom.
-We experience that on one hand the repression makes us less free and on the other we are free from the social restrictions of the majority.
-As such we are free to create our own communities, we are free from the responsibilities of the majority and we are free to reinvent ourselves.
-Those are our privileges.
-This puts us in a position where we can experiment artistically with identity, culture, politics, etc. in ways the majority can not.
-We experience that the majority do not consciously acknowledge our position; the majority feels easily threatened.
-They fear the loss of power that could potentially follow from the development, transformation and new perspectives our artistic experimentation would cause.
-The majority’s fear of our artistic experimentation causes further repression in the shape of limitations and control.
+Like this Linh Le and I are developing methods to discover and express paradoxes and dilemmas that lie in the dehumanisation of groups of people.
+One paradox is the relation between dehumanisation and freedom.
+We experience that on one hand the dehumanisation makes us less free and on the other hand it sets us free from various social norms.
+As such we are free to reinvent ourselves.
+This puts us in a position where we can experiment artistically with identity, culture and politics.
+We experience that our experimentation has the potential to put norms and social relations in to new perspectives.

 Laver lidt koreografi sammen med performer/danser/koreograf Linh Le @linhtuyetle @vejret_nu #vejretnu #choreography

 Slået op af Peter Vadim i Mandag den 19. marts 2018

 The film above is from a rehearsal for Vejret nu.
 We are developing our animal characters and material.
 The video below is me developing my character as a hen/rooster.

 Er jeg en høne der tror den er et menneske? #vejretnu #høne #menneske #laotzu

 Slået op af Peter Vadim i Mandag den 26. marts 2018